 Ready to Discuss Your Case?

 Business tax problems rarely resolve themselves, and they almost always get worse with time.
 If dealing with an IRS audit, facing a Trust Fund Recovery Penalty, or worried about employment tax compliance issues, don’t wait to get legal help.
+Contact the Houston office to schedule a consultation.
+Mixon Tax Law handles business tax matters throughout Texas and nationwide for federal tax issues.

 Call (713) 814-4737 to discuss your situation.
 Phillip personally answers client calls whenever possible, and returns messages the same day.
 When dealing with tax authorities, time is often critical—don’t let procedural deadlines pass while trying to figure out options.